french new wave film logo French New Wave and international new wave cinema

 Maurice Ronet french new wave fashion

-Another actor who combined a certain world-weary detachment with sophisticated elegance was Maurice Ronet.
-With a screen persona somewhere between a French James Bond and a doomed character from an F. Scott Fitzgerald story, Ronet specialized in playing romantic loners with a fatalistic outlook.
-In his greatest role, Louis Malle’s Le Feu Follet (1963), he played a world-weary alcoholic who has decided to commit suicide but visits his friends in Paris one last time in an attempt at finding a reason to continue living.
-With his wry smile, elegant apparel and soft-spoken charm, he has the kind of charisma that most men only dream about, and yet, impressing others has little value for him.
-He represents the dandy in hell – a wounded soul, weary of a world that has failed to live up to his expectations.
+Maurice Ronet, whose screen persona fell somewhere between a French James Bond and a doomed character from an F. Scott Fitzgerald story, was a variation of the type.
+He specialized in playing romantic loners with a fatalistic outlook.
+In his greatest role, Louis Malle’s Le Feu follet (1963), he played a world-weary alcoholic who has decided to commit suicide but visits his friends in Paris one last time in an attempt at finding a reason to continue living.

 The Truffaut-esque Hero: Antoine Doinel and Other Sensitive Rebels